 You might have targeted or immunotherapy drugs to:

 • improve your daily quality of life

-There is a lot of research looking at targeted drugs for secondary breast cancer and you may hear about new drugs as they become available.
+There is a lot of research looking at targeted drugs for secondary breast cancer.
+You may hear about new drugs as they become available.
 Do ask your doctor or nurse if you have any questions, they will explain which treatment is best for you.